AaHaHaa/MMTools/README.md

 # MMTools
-This is the shared package to simulate pulse propagation in a solid-core fiber with GMMNLSE/MM-UPPE with MATLAB.
+This is the shared package to simulate, with MATLAB, pulse propagation in <br>
+1. non-waveguide: free space with 3D-UPPE
+2. waveguide: a solid-core fiber with GMMNLSE/MM-UPPE

 It is useful for simulating single-mode/multimode mode-locking/oscillators, fiber amplifiers, single-mode/vector/multimode solitons, spatial beam cleaning in multimode fibers, fiber optical parametric amplifier (FOPA), and so on.
 Some typical examples of oscillators include all-normal-dispersion (ANDi) oscillators and Mamyshev oscillators.
 Amplifiers include linear chirped-pulse amplification (CPA) and gain-managed nonlinear amplification (GMNA).